ScottWe/solidity-1/tutorials/6_comp_invars.md

 ## Conclusion

-In this tutorial we saw how to test the compositionality of a given predicate.
+In this tutorial we saw how to test the compositionality of a given candidate compositional invariant.
 We used this insight to prove the correctness of a global client property.
 We also motivated a procedure to find compositional invariants.
 This concludes our three part series on the foundations of local reasoning. in the next tutorial, we will explore more challenging applications of local reasoning in smart contracts.